DHI/mikeio/docs/dataset.md

 ```

 ## Properties
-The Dataset/DataArray has several properties:
+The Dataset (and DataArray) has several properties:

 * n_items - Number of items
 * n_timesteps - Number of timesteps